lanl-preteam/yaml_config/doc/elements.rst

  - Make sure siblings used in your post_validation should generally be *required* or have a *default*.
  - If a post-validator is found, it is expected to return the validated value.
- - In Keyed Elements and YamlConfigs, post-validators are executed in the order the elements were listed in *ELEMENTS*.
+ - In Keyed Elements and Yaml Configs, post-validators are executed in the order the elements were listed in *ELEMENTS*.
  - For Lists and Category Elements/Configs, the order is undefined.
  - If validation fails in a post_validator, a ValueError is expected to be raised.
 That error's